danangcrysnanto/bovine-graphs-mapping/README.md

 ## Sequence read mapping and variant discovery from breed-specific augmented references in cattle

-Repository contain scripts to reproduce results in the paper as below:
+Repository contains scripts to reproduce results in the paper as below:

 > Danang Crysnanto and Hubert Pausch.
 Sequence read mapping and variant discovery from breed-specific augmented references in cattle. *Biorxiv*